0xWOLAND/website/src/content/blog/zcash-part-2.md

 tags: ["crypto", "pcs"]
 ---

-**⚠️ Warning:** Mathematics ahead.
+**⚠️ Warning:** Mathematics.
+This is a fairly technical post!
 I assume a solid understanding of high-school math and a willingness to bear with me :)

 # Some Mathematics Prerequisites